Herbal Extract

 Research Summary

-• Long-term Safety: Studies up to 3 years show good safety profile
+• Long-term Safety: Studies up to 3 years show a good safety/tolerability profile (it is generally well tolerated), even though efficacy over placebo is not established.

 Combining with Other Supplements